TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 ======  =============   ==========================================================================
 top     None            Path to topology file.
 Aqua-Duct supports PDB, PRMTOP, PFS topology files. trj     None            Path to trajectory file.
-Aqua-Duct supports NC and DCD trajectory files.
+Aqua-Duct supports NC and DCD trajectory files. twoway  True            Try to use *two-way* scanning in the stage II.
 ======  =============   ==========================================================================

 Option **trj** can be used to provide list of trajectory files separated by standard path separator '``:``' on POSIX platforms and '``;``' on Windows - see :obj:`os.pathsep`.